 84. The Belarusian Constitution guarantees the right to work as the most worthy means of ensuring a person's self-esteem.
+Realization of the constitutional right to work is guaranteed by respect for the voluntary nature of work (free, voluntary agreement between worker and employer on the labour contract), equal opportunities for employment for all citizens (free choice of profession, type of employment and work), regardless of sex, ethnic origin, age, social status or faith.
 Labour relations between employee and employer are regulated by the Labour Code.